-A limited by guarantee company is a business structure that is incorporated at Companies House as a distinct legal entity, separate from the people who run it.
+A limited by guarantee company is a business structure that is incorporated at Companies House as a distinct legal entity, separate from the people who own and run it.
 This type of company is generally used by charities and non-profit enterprises for the purpose of providing limited liability protection to the members (known as ‘guarantors’) who control the company.

 Rather than having shareholders and shares, companies limited by guarantee have guarantors who agree to contribute a fixed amount (a ‘guarantee’) if the company becomes insolvent and is unable to pay its debts.